Motion Attribution for Video Generation: Experiment

-\textbf{Quantitative Results.} We evaluate our approach across different metrics using VBench~\citep{huang2024vbench}, demonstrating consistent improvements in motion fidelity when fine-tuning with attribution-selected data compared to random sampling or na\"ive approaches.
-As shown in Tab.~\ref{tab:vbench}, \methodname~achieves the highest dynamic degree score ($47.6\%$), significantly outperforming random selection ($41.3\%$) and whole video attribution ($43.8\%$).
-Our method also excels in subject consistency ($96.3\%$) and aesthetic quality ($46.0\%$), while maintaining competitive motion smoothness ($96.3\%$).
-Notably, using only $10\%$ of the training data, our approach surpasses the full fine-tuned model on dynamic degree ($42.0\%$) and subject consistency ($95.9\%$), demonstrating the superior empirical performance of motion-specific attribution for targeted fine-tuning.
-We further analyze the motion magnitude distribution of selected videos in App.~\ref{sec:analysis}.
+\textbf{Quantitative Results.} We evaluate our approach using VBench~\citep{huang2024vbench}, demonstrating consistent improvements in motion when fine-tuning with attribution-selected data.
+As shown in Tab.~\ref{tab:vbench-wan}, \methodname~consistently achieves the highest dynamic degree scores across both models: $47.6\%$ on \sbt{Wan2.1-T2V-1.3B} and $48.3\%$ on \sbt{Wan2.2-TI2V-5B}, significantly outperforming random selection ($41.3\%$ and $41.6\%$) and whole video attribution ($43.8\%$ for both models).
+Our method also excels in aesthetic quality ($46.0\%$ and $45.6\%$), while maintaining competitive motion smoothness ($96.3\%$ and $97.6\%$).
+Notably, using only $10\%$ of training data, our approach surpasses the full fine-tuning on dynamic degree ($42.0\%$ and $45.3\%$) on both models, demonstrating superior performance of motion-specific attribution for targeted fine-tuning.
+Additional results on \sbt{LTX-2B} are in App.~\ref{sec:add_experiments}; motion magnitude distribution analysis is in App.~\ref{sec:analysis}.